engagebay/restapi/README.md

 ### Custom Fields
-All custom fields should have field_type property while doing API call.
-You can find/create custom fields in EngageBay account Admin Settings -> Custom Fields ->Contact/Deal/Company.
+While requesting an API call, all custom fields should have field_type property.
+You can find/create custom fields in your EngageBay account Admin Settings -> Custom Fields ->Contact/Deal/Company.

 Supporting field_types are TEXT, DATE, LIST, CHECKBOX, TEXTAREA, NUMBER, FORMULA, MULTICHECKBOX, URL, CURRENCY, PHONE.

-Note: There will be subtypes for custom fields.
-User should specify the above mentioned subtype for those respective properties only.
+Note: Custom fields will have subtypes.
+Only the above mentioned subtype for those respective properties should be specified by the user.

 | Field Type  | Data Type |
 | ------------- | ------------- |